Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Empirical Observations

-\textbf{Observation (1): Verify Two-stage Learning.}\quad Figure \ref{fig:exp-two-stage-hotpot} presents the training loss over $60$ epochs and highlights three key moments with representative samples (questions, gold answers, and model predictions).
+\textit{Observation (1): Two-stage Learning.}\quad Figure \ref{fig:exp-two-stage} presents the training loss over $200$ epochs and highlights three key moments with representative samples (questions, gold answers, and model predictions).
 At the initial time ($T=1$), many predictions are both syntactically and semantically incorrect.
-At the intermediate time ($T=8$), we observe a significant decrease in training loss; all predictions meet syntactic requirements, but most remain semantically incorrect and inconsistent with the true answers.
-Thus, the period from $T=1$ to $T=8$ corresponds to our theoretical Elementary Stage.
-At the convergence time ($T=40$), all predictions are syntactically correct, with most being semantically correct and achieving a low loss value.
-Therefore, the period from $T=9$ to $T=40$ represents our theoretical Specialized Stage.
-Overall, this experiment on a language dataset supports our theory of two-stage learning process for the disentangled two-type feature structure, \emph{i.e.}, syntax and semantics in languages.
+At the intermediate time ($T=5$), we observe a significant decrease in training loss; all predictions meet syntactic requirements (a quantitative analysis of syntactic correctness is provided in Table \ref{tab:syntactic_correctness_counterfact}), but most remain semantically incorrect and inconsistent with the true answers.
+Thus, the period from $T=1$ to $T=5$ is similar to our theoretical Elementary Stage.
+At the convergence time ($T=100$), all predictions are syntactically correct, with most being semantically correct and achieving a low loss value.
+Therefore, the period from $T=6$ to $T=100$ is similar to the Specialized Stage.
+Overall, this experiment on a language dataset illustrates the two-stage learning process for the two-type feature structure, \emph{i.e.}, syntax and semantics in languages.

-\textbf{Observation (2): Verify Spectral Characteristics.}\quad We empirically verify the insight from Corollary \ref{coro:spectral-characteristics} on the HotpotQA dataset by observing model performances after preserving different eigenvalues.
-Specifically, in Figure \ref{fig:exp-spectral-hotpot}, we perform model editing on the attention layer weights at two key moments: $T=8$ (fully syntactically correct) and $T=40$ (fully syntactically correct, nearly fully semantically correct).
-Using SVD, we sort the eigenvalues of attention weights and reconstruct the matrices using a rank preservation coefficient $\rho$, which ranges from $0.1$ to $1.0$.
-As shown in Figure \ref{fig:exp-spectral-hotpot}, the numbers in matrices represent the rank preservation coefficient $\rho$ of the current matrix.
+\textit{Quantitative Analysis of Syntactic Correctness.}\quad To formally demonstrate the rapid mastery of syntactic information during the initial training epochs, we conduct a detailed quantitative analysis.
+A prediction is classified as syntactically correct if it satisfies the fundamental rules of English grammar.
+To automate this process, we utilize the Python library \texttt{spaCy} and its \texttt{en\_core\_web\_sm} model to perform part-of-speech (POS) tagging.
+This method allows us to verify fundamental grammatical structures, like the proper use of articles and prepositions.
+As summarized in Table~\ref{tab:syntactic_correctness_counterfact}, there is a rapid improvement in syntactic correctness.
+Specifically, the number of incorrect predictions dropped from $1,630$ at epoch $T=1$ to $9$ at epoch $T=2$, and to zero by epoch $T=5$.
+This improvement supports an elementary stage.